websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/other-tools/liferay-npm-bundler/reference/npmbundlerrc-structure.md

 }
 ```

 `dump-report:` Sets whether to generate a debugging report.
-If `true`, a `liferay-npm-bundler-report.html` file is generated in the project directory that describes all actions and decisions taken when processing project and npm modules.
+If `true`, a `liferay-npm-bundler-report.html` file that describes all actions and decisions taken when processing project and npm modules is generated in the project directory.
 Note that you can also pass this as the build flag `$ liferay-npm-bundler --dump-report` or `$ liferay-npm-bundler -r`.
 The default value is `false`.

-`no-tracking:` whether to send usage analytics to our servers.
+`no-tracking:` Sets whether to send usage analytics to our servers.
 Note that you can also pass this as a build flag with the CLI argument `$ liferay-npm-bundler --no-tracking`, or by creating a marker file called `.liferay-npm-bundler-no-tracking` in the project's root folder or any of its ancestors, or by setting the environment variable `LIFERAY_NPM_BUNDLER_NO_TRACKING=''`.
 The default value is `false`.

-`output:` by default the bundler writes packages to the standard Gradle resources folder: `build/resources/main/META-INF/resources`.
+`output:` By default the bundler writes packages to the standard Gradle resources folder: `build/resources/main/META-INF/resources`.
 Set this value to override the default output folder.
 Note that the dependency npm packages are placed in a `node_modules` folder inside the build folder.
 Note if `create-jar` is set, the default output folder is `build`.

-`preset:` specifies the `liferay-npm-bundler` preset to use as a base configuration.
+`preset:` Specifies the `liferay-npm-bundler` preset to use as a base configuration.
 Note that if a `.npmbundlerrc` file is not provided, the default `liferay-npm-bundler-preset-standard` preset is used.
 All settings provided by the preset are inherited, but they can be overridden.

 `verbose:` Sets whether to output detailed information about what the tool is doing to the console.
 The default value is `false`.